50 best movies to watch on Netflix right now - TheNewsTrace

 Mistress America (2015)

-A New York school scholar with literary ambitions finds ample materials when she befriends a scatterbrained socialite on this serio-comic frolic co-written – like Frances Ha earlier than it – by director Noah Baumbach and main girl Greta Gerwig.
-Each hilarious and poignant, it is a richly rewarding deal with from a film-maker and his muse on the prime of their sport.
+A New York faculty scholar with literary ambitions finds ample materials when she befriends a scatterbrained socialite on this serio-comic frolic co-written – like Frances Ha earlier than it – by director Noah Baumbach and main girl Greta Gerwig.
+Each hilarious and poignant, this can be a richly rewarding deal with from a film-maker and his muse on the prime of their sport.

 Watch on Netflix